 Farmers Markets (dates vary by market) Pick up a variety of produce and prepared foods

-Lollapalooza Music festival in late July in Grant Park that draws performers and attendees from all over the world
+Lollapalooza Music festival in early August in Grant Park that draws performers and attendees from all over the world

 Taste of Chicago The world’s largest food festival offers both diverse food and music in Grant Park in mid-July